 Figure 5.1 presents the links between the industries and e-commerce participation.
 In Jordan, firms in the industries "Non-metal products", "Transportation & storage; accommodation & food services" and "Information and communication, IT", have a higher propensity to participate in e-commerce, regardless of the definition.
-The link between "Construction or utilities" and "Retail, wholesale, services of motor vehicles" and e-commerce participation is also positive, but less accentuated.
-The links between "Agriculture, fishing or mining; industry of food" and e-commerce participation is significant only in the first regression in which the e-firm is defined by "website", implying that, in this industry, having the own website is common, but online transactions are rare.
-The participation rate in e-commerce is relatively low in the industries "Textile & garments; leather products", "Mechanics, electronics, vehicles, metal products", "Other manufacturing or services", as well as "Education; health" (reference).
+The link between "Construction or utilities" and "Retail,

+Figure 5.1.
+Effect of industry on participation in e-commerce